Eric Burhop: Manhattan Project

 In January 1944, Oliphant had Sir David Rivett, the head of the Council for Scientific and Industrial Research, release Burhop to work on the Manhattan Project, the Allied effort to create atomic bombs.
-In May 1944, Burhop joined Oliphant's British Mission at the Ernest Lawrence's Radiation Laboratory at the University of California in Berkeley.
+In May 1944, Burhop joined Oliphant's British Mission at the Ernest Lawrence's Radiation Laboratory (Lawrence Berkeley National Laboratory).
 He was one of three Australian physicists working on the Manhattan Project, all at Berkeley, the others being Oliphant and Massey.
 The Radiation Laboratory's task was to develop an electromagnetic isotope separation process.
 Burhop worked with David Bohm in Massey's Theoretical Group, studying the characteristics of electric discharges in magnetic fields, today known as Bohm diffusion.
 They also studied the ionisation of uranium compounds used as feed in the electromagnetic uranium enrichment process such as uranium tetrachloride (UCl_{4}) and uranium hexafluoride (UF_{6}).
 Burhop's work involved the occasional visit to the Manhattan Project's Y-12 electromagnetic faculty at Oak Ridge, Tennessee.